David Irving: 2009 Norwegian Festival of Literature

-In October 2008, controversy arose in Norway over Irving's invitation to speak at the 2009 Norwegian Festival of Literature.
+In October 2008 controversy arose in Norway over Irving's invitation to speak at the 2009 Norwegian Festival of Literature.
 Several of Norway's most distinguished authors protested against the invitation.
 The leader of the board for the festival, Jesper Holte, defended the invitation by stating: "Our agenda is to invite a liar and a falsifier of history to a festival about truth.
 And confront him with this.
 Irving has been invited to discuss his concept of truth in light of his activity as a writer of historical books and the many accusations he has been exposed to as a consequence of this."
 Although Irving was introduced in the festival's webpages as "historian and writer", the board chair leader defended the more aggressive language being used to characterise Irving in connection with the controversy that had arisen.
 Lars Saabye Christensen and Roy Jacobsen were two authors who had threatened to boycott the festival on account of Irving's invitation, and Anne B. Ragde stated that Sigrid Undset would have turned in her grave.
 As the festival has as its subsidiary name "Sigrid Undset Days", a representative of Undset's family had requested that the name of the Nobel laureate be removed in connection with the festival.
-Also, the Norwegian free speech organization Fritt Ord was critical of letting Irving speak at the festival and had requested that its logo be removed.
+Also, the Norwegian free-speech organisation Fritt Ord was critical of letting Irving speak at the festival and had requested that its logo be removed.
 In addition, Edvard Hoem announced that he would not attend the 2009 festival with Irving taking part.
 Per Edgar Kokkvold, leader of the Norwegian Press Confederation, advocated cancelling Irving's invitation.

 Days after the controversy had started, the invitation was rescinded.
 This led to the resignation of Stig Sæterbakken from his position as content director as he was the person who had invited Irving to the event.
 The head of the Norwegian Festival of Literature, Randi Skeie, deplored what had taken place: "Everything is fine as long as everyone agrees, but things get more difficult when one doesn't like the views being put forward."
 Sæterbakken called his colleagues "damned cowards", arguing that they were walking in lockstep.